reactjs/react.dev/content/docs/hooks-rules.md

 In the future, we intend to include this plugin by default into Create React App and similar toolkits.

-**You can skip to the next page explaining how to write [custom Hooks](/docs/hooks-custom.html) now.** On this page, we'll continue by explaining the reasoning behind these rules.
+**You can skip to the next page explaining how to write [your own Hooks](/docs/hooks-custom.html) now.** On this page, we'll continue by explaining the reasoning behind these rules.

 ## Explanation